 What can rhinoplasty fix?
 Click on any of the improvements listed below to learn and see more.

-Straighten a crooked nose
+- Straighten a crooked nose

 This occurs when your nasal bones and/ or septum are not located in the middle of your face.
-It can happen after trauma or inherited as a family trait.
+It can happen after trauma or is inherited as a family trait.
 Treatment includes straightening the crooked nasal septum and nasal bones.

 This patient sustained prior nasal trauma, resulting in a crooked nose.
 Dr. Parker straightened the nose by addressing her septum and nasal bones during an open rhinoplasty.